$^3S_1-{}^3D_1$ coupled channel $\Lambda_c N$ interactions: chiral effective field theory vs. lattice QCD: Introduction

 \section{Introduction}

+The $\Lambda_c$ baryon as the lightest charm baryon has attracted a lot of attention, which may exist in finite nuclei to form $\Lambda_c$ hypernuclei.
 The HAL QCD Collaboration performed the first lattice QCD simulations of the $\Lambda_c N$ and $\Sigma_cN$ interactions for unphysical light quark masses ($m_\pi=410,~570,~700$ MeV)~\cite{Miyamoto:2017tjs}, which provided vital information on the interaction between a nucleon and a charmed baryon $\Lambda_c$ or $\Sigma_c$.
 Employing these lattice QCD results, extrapolations to the physical point have been performed using either the non-relativistic chiral effective field theory (ChEFT) at next-to-leading order (NLO)~\cite{Haidenbauer:2017dua} or the covariant ChEFT at leading order (LO)~\cite{Song:2020isu}.
 In the covariant ChEFT, Lorentz covariance is maintained by employing the covariant chiral Lagrangians, the full form of Dirac spinors, and the relativistic scattering equation (the Kadyshevsky equation).
-It has been shown that the covariant ChEFT approach can provide reasonable descriptions of octet baryon-octet baryon interactions already at LO, including all the systems from strangeness $S=0$ to $S=-4$, at least in the low energy region~\cite{Ren:2016jna,Li:2016mln,Ren:2017yvw,Song:2018qqm,Ren:2018xxd,Li:2018tbt,Wang:2020myr,Bai:2020yml,Liu:2020uxi}.
-A recent study~\cite{Bai:2020yml} showed that one could reproduce both the physical $^1S_0$ and $^3S_1-{}^3D_1$ and the lattice QCD nucleon-nucleon partial wave phase shifts fairly well.
-In particular, for the physical nucleon-nucleon phase shifts and lattice QCD data at $m_\pi=469$ MeV, if one only fits to the $^3S_1$ phase shifts, the $^3D_1$ phase shifts and inelasticity $\eta_1$ can be predicted and vice versa, as shown in Ref.~\cite{Bai:2021}.
-It implies that indeed the correlations induced by the imposed covariance constraint in the covariant chiral potentials is reasonable.
+It has been shown that the covariant ChEFT approach can provide reasonable descriptions of octet baryon-octet baryon interactions already at LO, including all the systems from strangeness $S=0$ to $S=-4$, at least in the low energy region~\cite{Ren:2016jna,Li:2016mln,Ren:2017yvw,Song:2018qqm,Ren:2018xxd,Li:2018tbt,Wang:2020myr,Bai:2020yml,Liu:2020uxi,Song:2021yab,Liu:2022nec}.~\footnote{The next-to-next-to-leading order relativistic chiral nucleon-nucleon interaction is shown to be able to describe the neutron-proton scattering phaseshifts up to $T_\mathrm{lab.}=200$ MeV as well as the next-to-next-to-next-to-leading order non-relativistic chiral nucleon-nucleon interactions.~\cite{Lu:2021gsb}.} A recent study~\cite{Bai:2020yml} showed that one could reproduce both the physical $^1S_0$ and $^3S_1-{}^3D_1$ and the lattice QCD nucleon-nucleon partial wave phase shifts fairly well.
+In particular, for the physical nucleon-nucleon phase shifts and lattice QCD data at $m_\pi=469$ MeV, if one only fits to the $^3S_1$ phase shifts, the $^3D_1$ phase shifts and inelasticity $\eta_1$ can be predicted and vice versa, as shown in Ref.~\cite{Bai:2021uim}.
+It implies that indeed the correlations induced by the imposed constraint of covariance in the covariant chiral potentials is reasonable.